yanbozyb/AE_CSAL/README.md

 scripts/spdk_iostat -d -m -i 1 -t 3000
 ```
 ## 5. Others
-Now we are working on implementing a new approach without relying on VSS capability for cache layer.
+Now we have implemented a new approach without relying on VSS capability for cache layer.
 In later release, you can construct CSAL on devices with VSS.

-For any other information, please contact Yanbo Zhou (yanbo.zyb@outlook.com).
+For any other help, please contact Yanbo Zhou (yanbo.zyb@outlook.com).